Comrade-Gideon/alx-pre_course/0x01-git/README.md

-This is my 0x01 README
+This is my edited 0x01 README